Error Handling

 Reconnection Behavior

-Ontelnyx.socket.close or telnyx.socket.error, the SDK clears subscriptions and resets gateway readiness state. autoReconnect is enabled by default; unless you set autoReconnect: false, the SDK automatically schedules connect() after a randomized 2-6 second delay.
+Ontelnyx.socket.close or telnyx.socket.error, the SDK clears subscriptions and resets gateway readiness state. autoReconnect is enabled by default; unless you set autoReconnect: false, the SDK automatically schedules connect().
 Automatic reconnect stops after maxReconnectAttempts attempts (default: 10), or runs indefinitely when maxReconnectAttempts: 0.

 Gateway retry behavior

-- UNREGED / NOREG: Up to 5 registration retries, each delayed 2-6 seconds randomly.
+- UNREGED / NOREG: Up to 5 registration retries with exponential backoff.
 After that,

 Keeping media alive